mrigya97/SQL/SQL Project 2/readme.md

 Employee_Benefits:-

 benefitId(PK) :- Each employee has been entitled to benefit ID depending on the type of benefits they have chose.
-One employee can have multiple benefits employeeId(FK) :- One employeeId can have multiple benefits.
-However each benefit Id is unique. employeeId from Employee Table benefit_type :- Type of benefit employee has chose.
-Some of the benefits available are :- health insurance, medical insurance, retail discounts, etc tenure(FK) :- tenure from Employee_Benefits Table.
+One employee can have multiple benefits, employeeId(FK) :- One employeeId can have multiple benefits.
+However each benefit Id is unique. employeeId from Employee Table, benefit_type :- Type of benefit employee has chose.
+Some of the benefits available are :- health insurance, medical insurance, retail discounts, etc. , tenure(FK) :- tenure from Employee Table.
 Employee who are in a company for less than a year are not eligible for benefits

 Ex_Employee:-

-EmployeeId(PK) - ID was assigned to former employees when they were working for the company EmployeeName - Names of the former employees EmployeeEmailID :- Email address of the former employees joining_date :- Joining date of the ex-employees leaving_date :- Leaving date from the company of the ex-employees reason_for_leaving :- reason for leaving the company.
+EmployeeId(PK) - ID was assigned to former employees when they were working for the company, EmployeeName - Names of the former employees, EmployeeEmailID :- Email address of the former employees, joining_date :- Joining date of the ex-employees, leaving_date :- Leaving date from the company of the ex-employees, reason_for_leaving :- reason for leaving the company.